NEET Counselling: MCC invites applications from children of COVID warriors under special quota

 “Private hospital staff and retired/volunteer/local urban bodies/contractual/daily wage/ad-hoc/outsourced staff requisitioned by States/Central hospitals/autonomous hospitals of Central/States/UTs, AIIMS and INIs/Hospitals of Central Ministries drafted for COVID-19 related responsibilities are also included.”

-Here is the MCC notice on the children of COVID warrior quota.
+Here is the direct link to the MCC notification on children of COVID warrior quota.

 Candidates will be required to state their preference for medical colleges.
 Under this quota, five seats (one each) are available in these medical colleges: